microsoft/vcpkg-docs/vcpkg/commands/env.md

 See the build system [manual integration documentation](../users/buildsystems/manual-integration.md) to learn more about the `installed` folder's hierarchy.

-Optionally, you can specify a single command to be executed and the session terminated immediately afterwards.
+Optionally, you can specify a single command to execute.
+The session will terminate immediately afterwards.

 ## Examples